Skip to main content

 2. Weeks 2–5 — content sweep.
 One domain per two to three days, biased toward Assessment, Implementation, and Foundational Knowledge first.
 Read against Darby & Walsh 5e or Wilkins 13e, work twenty to thirty practice items in that topic at the end of each block, and write rationales out in your own words for any item you missed.

 3. Weeks 6–9 — case-pack practice.
 Switch from topic-by-topic to mixed mocks, with at least three case-pack vignettes per session.
-Aim for two half-mocks per week and one full-length every ten days, all under timed conditions matched to the 4h15m exam window.
+Aim for two half-mocks per week and one full-length every ten days, all under timed conditions matched to the 4-hour exam window (two 2-hour sections with a 15-minute health break).

 4. Weeks 10–12 — close the gap.
 Re-sit a full mock weekly.
 Pick the bottom two domains each time and run targeted topic practice until that ranking moves.
 Pay particular attention to AAP 2017 staging, radiograph interpretation, and pharmacology calculations — the three areas where existing prep is weakest.